hippync/django-todo-react/README.md

 ### Continuous Deployment (CD) & Infrastructure as Code (IaC)

 4. **Continuous Deployment (CD)**
-   - Set up CD pipelines for automated deployments to staging or production environments.
+   - Set up CD pipelines for automated deployments to staging or production environments using GitHub Actions.

 5. **Infrastructure as Code (IaC)**
    - Use Terraform to describe and provision infrastructure (servers, databases, networks).